SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/publications.md

 [Talk](https://www.youtube.com/watch?v=oyrWI2LaDq8&ab_channel=USENIX)
 [Citation](https://scholar.googleusercontent.com/scholar.bib?q=info:NIvCRZAdxToJ:scholar.google.com/&output=citation&scisdr=ClE48TFbEPS13UX2tRg:AFWwaeYAAAAAZejwrRjGIK6bzK9zu2owfCzohDg&scisig=AFWwaeYAAAAAZejwrSlgAQcwDgpjj6iKBXWs82U&scisf=4&ct=citation&cd=-1&hl=en)
 <br>
+> *We present RAINBLOCK, a public blockchain that achieves high transaction throughput.
+The chief insight behind RAINBLOCK is that the number of transactions in each block is limited by I/O bottlenecks.
+By removing these I/O bottlenecks, RAINBLOCK allows miners to process more transactions in the same amount of time.
+The paper makes two novel contributions: the RAINBLOCK architecture that removes I/O from the critical path of processing transactions, and the distributed, multi-versioned DSM-TREE data structure that stores the system state efficiently.
+A single RAINBLOCK miner processes 27.4 K transactions per second (27× higher than an Ethereum miner).
+In a geo-distributed settings, RAINBLOCK miners process 20K transactions per second.*

 ## Software-defined data protection: Low overhead policy compliance is within reach
 Proceedings of the VLDB Endowment (pVLDB), 2021 <br>